extremelylatebound/git-yield/README.md

 Long-lived feature branches suffer from painful integrations due to a lack of transparency between branches.
 A feature branch only sees what other branches are doing after they merge into main.
 Because of the way complex systems work, the longer feature branches live, the higher the likelihood two branches will have conflicts when merging.

 The industry solution has been to use trunk-based development, where everyone either pushes every commit directly to main/trunk, or everyone creates small, short-lived feature branches that integrate back into trunk on a daily basis (if not sooner).
-This solves the problem of transparency, but at the cost of discipline, a prerequisite robust testing strategy, an ad-hoc code-review strategy, and strict configs to ensure the policy is adhered to.
+This solves the problem of transparency, but at the cost of increased process, a prerequisite testing and feature-flag strategy, ad-hoc code-review, and new configuration.

 Git Yield is designed to work with git's branching feature while enabling transparency, and to do so elegantly using as little boilerplate as possible.